MarHai/ScrapeBot/README.md

 casperjs scrape.js --uid=123 --timeout=1500
 casperjs scrape.js --uid=123 --dir.screenshot=img/
 ```

+The `uid` parameter (`123` in these examples) has to match a config file within the specified configuration directory (by default, that is `./config/`).
+The filename there has to be the specified UID and an additional .json (lower case).
+In our example, the file has to be `./config/123.json`.

 While the `uid` parameter is obligatory, the others are optional.
 Optional parameters include
 * **width** (default: `1280`) and **height** (`720`) indicating the emulated browser's viewport
 * **timeout** (default `800`) defining the time waiting after each action (e.g., page load) in milliseconds